warthan07/Nemaktis/doc/source/intro/installation.rst

 https://github.com/warthan07/Nemaktis/releases/download/v1.4.4/Install_Nemaktis-1.4.4.cmd

-This script will create a special environment for ``Nemaktis`` named *nm* and will install everything needed in it.
+This script will ask for the root path of the anaconda distribution installed in step a, create a special environment for ``Nemaktis`` named *nm* and will install everything needed in it.
 It will also install the python editor ``Spyder`` and create a shortcut named *Spyder (Nemakis environment)* for it on your Desktop (this is necessary even if you already installed Spyder, since it has to be run from inside the conda environment *nm*).

 b2.
 (Windows/Linux) Install Nemaktis on the command line ........................................................